PROMOTING AN ENVIRONMENTALLY RESPONSIBLE FUTURE

 - Where possible, develop and implement a plan consistent with the ENERGY STAR Energy Management Guidelines to achieve energy savings and help spread the word about the importance of energy efficiency to our staff and community.

-- Help improve the energy efficiency of America's commercial and industrial buildings by 10% or more.
+- Challenge a national call-to-action to help improve the energy efficiency of America's commercial and industrial buildings by 10 percent or more.